fhightower/ioc-finder/docs/development.md

 There are two types of tests in the `ioc-finder/tests/` directory:

-1. Standard tests is test_*.py files
+1. Standard tests in test_*.py files
 2. Tests run by `ioc-finder/tests/test_find_iocs.py`

 In this section of the documentation, we'll discuss the second set of tests (those run by `ioc-finder/tests/test_find_iocs.py`).